aws-samples/cfn101-workshop/content/intermediate/operations/drift-detection/index.md

 ::::
 ::::tab{id="local" label="Local Development"}
 1. Navigate to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 If necessary, choose the **Stacks** menu item to see your Stacks.
-1. Choose your stack created in the earlier steps (for example, `drift-detection-challenge`).
+1. Choose your stack created in the earlier steps (for example, `cfn-workshop-drift-detection-challenge`).
 1. From **Stack actions**, choose **Detect Drift**.
 1. Drift detection takes a few moments to complete.
 Refresh the stack info page until the **Drift status** field shows `Drifted`.
 1. From **Stack actions**, choose **View drift results**.